-Between SSFII and Street Fighter Zero, Capcom had released the final version of its saga with the fabulous Super Street Fighter II X (Turbo), while SNK had already completely revamped its saga with the very good Fatal Fury 3.
-We certainly could have compared this new Street Fighter to The King of Fighters 96, but it wouldn't had been fair and appropriate.
+Between SSFII and Street Fighter Zero, Capcom had released the final version of its saga with the fabulous Super Street Fighter II X (Turbo), while SNK had already completely revamped its saga with Fatal Fury 3.
+We could have compared this new Street Fighter to The King of Fighters 96, but it wouldn't had been fair.
 Capcom took the risk to start a brand new game from zero with this episode, and SNK did almost the same with Real Bout: If Fatal Fury 3 had already completely settled with Fatal Fury Special, and this new episode is still very different and innovative in its gameplay.
 The two editors start on new basis with these two games, see how they are doing, and if this renewal surpasses their old masterpieces.

 First major change, the number of backgrounds.
 Fatal Fury 3 and Fatal Fury Special offered a bunch of different stages, like SSII and SSFIIx.
 We fall from high, with SFZ offering only six sets and FFRB offering five...
 However, these are pretty wide (three screens long) and evolutive: on each one, rounds happen at different times of day (morning, evening, night).
 Capcom included this feature into its game as well.
 It's still very limitative on each side, fortunately the quality is high.
 The backgrounds are detailed in FF, and particularly colorful and full of relief for SF.
 In the latter, some are fairly simplistic and sometimes lack colors, despite a great feature.
 The sprites are well drawn in each rival, shadows and backgrounds are very successful.
 Our two opponents are even here, despite their very different styles.